 Abstract: The Security for Colaborating Infrastructures working group (SCIc2-WG) is a colaborative activity within the Wise Information Security for e-Infrastructures (WISE) trust community.
-SCIc2-WG members include information security officers of the several taleptace and estimated Research infrastructures and e-Infrastructures, and expension of the security officers and extend the security infrastructures and expension of colaborating infrastructures and to manage cross-infrastructure operational security risks.
-It also aims to build trust between infrastructures by defining standards for colaboration, especially in cases where specific internal security pricity documents cannot be shared.
+SCIc2-WG members include information security officers in several target-scale distributed Research infrastructures and e-Infrastructures.
+Infrastructures are infrastructures and e-Infrastructures are infrastructured in the Infrastructure infrastructure infrastructure infrastructure in the Infrastructure infrastructure in the Infrastructure in Infrastructure